-Swedish law in respect of transfer pricing is based on the socalled arm's length principle.
-Under this principle, the Swedish Tax Agency may adjust the income of a Swedish limited liability company if its taxable income in Sweden is reduced as a result of contractual provisions that differ from those that would be agreed by unrelated parties.
-Swedish limited liability companies are obliged to maintain transfer pricing documentation for cross-border transactions with affiliated parties.
+In respect of transfer pricing, Swedish tax law is based on the so-called arm's length principle.
+Under this principle, the Swedish Tax Agency may adjust the income of a Swedish limited company if its taxable income in Sweden is reduced as a result of contractual provisions that differ from those that would be agreed by unrelated parties.
+Swedish limited companies are obliged to maintain transfer pricing documentation for cross-border transactions with affiliated parties.